 While not all judges believe that parental alienation is an actual syndrome that affects children, judges are required to act in accordance with the best interests of the child.
 So, if one parent is actively interfering with your relationship by denying your access to your child, overscheduling your child so that you cannot visit your child, or because of the interference and manipulation, your child no longer wants to have a relationship with you, a judge may reprimand the interfering parent for failing to adhere to custody orders.
 In some cases, a judge will either make temporary or permanent changes to a custody order, and in other cases, a judge will penalize the interfering parent by making them pay for therapy costs and other expenses.
 No matter your situation, if you suspect parental alienation, be sure to contact an attorney today.

 Contact the Pine Brook Parental Alienation Lawyers at Aretsky Law Group, P.C., Today

-If you suspect that your child is suffering from Parental Alienation Syndrome because of your ex’s manipulative actions, it is important that you contact Aretsky Law Group, P.C., today by calling 1-800-537-4154 to schedule your free initial consultation at our Pine Brook, N.J. meeting location by appointment only.
+If you suspect that your child is suffering from Parental Alienation Syndrome because of your ex’s manipulative actions, it is important that you contact Aretsky Law Group, P.C., today by calling 1-800-537-4154 to schedule your initial consultation at our Pine Brook, N.J. meeting location by appointment only.